Working with Scenarios

 If you find yourself frequently using a particular style or wish to preserve a style for future use, you have the option to save your CSS (Cascading Style Sheets) within the system for later retrieval.

-To save a new CSS style, click on the “New cascading style sheets” button , and the following pop-up will appear:
+To save a new CSS style, click on the “+ New” button

 When naming your CSS, ensure it is distinctive to avoid duplicates.